stm32duino/BoardManagerFiles/README.md

 # BoardManagerFiles
 Storage for Arduino Boards Manager JSON and package files etc

+**Warning**: release versioning has been changed from date versioning to semantic one.
+See [Release Versioning change](https://github.com/stm32duino/wiki/wiki/Release-Versioning-change)

 For more information see the [Wiki](https://github.com/stm32duino/wiki/wiki/).
 Mainly the [Getting Started page](https://github.com/stm32duino/wiki/wiki/Getting-Started).

 ## Troubleshooting